‘Counting On’ Faked! The Duggars Have Reportedly Been Caught Staging Scenes And Hiring Actors

-It’s common knowledge that reality TV is at least a little fake, but most fans of 19 Kids & Counting and the spinoff Counting On see the Duggars as an honest family who is not obsessed with fame.
+It’s common knowledge that reality TV is at least a little fake, but most fans of 19 Kids & Counting and the spinoff, Counting On, see the Duggars as an honest family that is not obsessed with fame.
 So, there is no way they could be like the Kardashians and fake scenes, right?
 It turns out the Duggars are just like other reality families and have staged scenes and hired actors to appear on the show, and the news of the fakery is rubbing fans the wrong way.

 Counting On Fans Call Out The Duggar Family